Can Shiv Sena and Congress iron out ideological differences in future

 The founder of the Shiv Sena, Bal Thackeray had on several occasions targeted Sonia Gandhi for her foreign origin.
 In fact, Sonia Gandhi had even expressed displeasure when Pranab Mukherjee had called on Bal Thackeray at his residence seeking support for his candidature as President.

 Analysts say that the major challenge would be to iron out ideological differences.
 It appears as though all these parties came together to keep the BJP out.
-The alliance may run smoothly for sometime, but with the BJP breathing down their neck, the road would not be exactly an easy one.
+The alliance may run smoothly for some time, but with the BJP breathing down their neck, the road would not be exactly an easy one.

 The BJP would push harder in the coming days its nationalist agenda.
 Issues such as the Ram Temple and Uniform Civil Code are in the offing and it would be interesting to see what stance the Sena would take.
-The Congress has been opposed to these issues in the past and the challenge would be to be on the same page as a Sena as the party has supported both these issues openly.
+Congress has been opposed to these issues in the past and the challenge would be to be on the same page as a Sena as the party has supported both these issues openly.